Today, we bring you a concise guide on data recovery, with emphasis on its importance and application.

 However, it’s quite surprising that not enough attention is being given to this issue; given the fact, people lose tons of data, worth millions of dollars daily.

-Therefore, this piece seeks to enlighten you on what data recovery is about, particularly how to apply it, should the need arise.
+Therefore, this piece seeks to enlighten you on what data recovery is about, how data recovery works, particularly how to apply it, should the need arise.

 What Is Data Recovery?